| | | Return to contents list of

 Article 2(4).
 Article 1 (1) of the United Nations Charter states that the Purposes of the

-"To maintain international peace and security, and to that end:
+United Nations are (amongst other things) "To maintain international peace and security, and to that end:

 to take effective collective measures for the prevention and removal of threats to the